jasujm/hrefs/docs/advanced.rst

 ..............

 It is also possible to annotate multiple fields with ``PrimaryKey``.
-It will cause the primary key to be a tuple of the annotated fields:
+It will cause the primary key to be a named tuple of the annotated fields:

 .. code-block:: python